freeletics/khonshu/docs/codegen/activity-generation.md

 One requirement is that the `destinationScope` used by other screens is either the `scope` or `parentScope` (or a parent of the parent if there are deeper scope hierarchies) used for `@NavHostActivity`.
-Otherwise the `Set<NavDestination>` won't be available for injection and Dagger will fail while generating the component.
+Otherwise the `Set<NavDestination>` won't be available for injection and Metro will fail when injecting dependencies.